aubreyrjones/parasol/LANGUAGE_README.md

 Functions
 ---------

 Parasol supports the grouping of common expressions into functions.
-A function may be defined at the top level of a file, in which case it has global scope and may be called anywhere.
-Or, a function may be defined within a pipeline, in which case it's only callable from expressions within that pipeline or within another pipeline including the first.
+A function must be defined within a pipeline, and is only accessible to expressions within that pipeline or other pipelines that include it.

 A named function is defined by using the keyword `def` followed by the function's name, then a comma-separated list of parameters (with optional types).
 For example: